 The most time consuming part of the puree is straining out the raspberry seeds.
 If you are short on time, you can use seedless raspberry preserves instead, although you’ll likely want to add a touch of pink coloring gel.

 Now for the fun part…assembly!

-We piped a dam of buttercream on the first layer of cake, followed by a thin glaze of raspberry puree.
+We piped a dam of buttercream on the first layer of Devil’s Food Cake, followed by a thin glaze of raspberry puree.

 Next, we spread on a thin layer of ganache…